Afonso Figueiredo

-Afonso Mendes Ribeiro de Figueiredo (born 6 January 1993) is a Portuguese professional footballer who plays as a left-back for F.C.
-Penafiel.
+Afonso Mendes Ribeiro de Figueiredo (born 6 January 1993) is a Portuguese former professional footballer who played as a left-back.

+He played 87 Primeira Liga games for Boavista, Rio Ave, Aves and Moreirense, as well as in the second tier for Braga B, Estrela Amadora and Penafiel.
+Abroad, he had brief spells in the top divisions of France with Rennes and Bulgaria with Levski Sofia.

 Club career

 Early years and Braga

 Born in Lisbon, Figueiredo played youth football for three clubs, including local Sporting CP from ages 10 to 16.
 In the summer of 2010 he joined S.C.
-Braga to complete his development, and made his debut as a senior with the latter's reserves, playing his first game in the Segunda Liga on 19 August 2012 in a 0–0 home draw against Associação Naval 1º de Maio (five minutes played).
+Braga to complete his development, and made his debut as a senior with the latter's reserves, playing his first game in the Segunda Liga on 19 August 2012 in a 0–0 home draw against Associação Naval 1º de Maio (as a late substitute).

 Boavista

 In the 2013 off-season, Figueiredo dropped down to the third division and signed with Boavista FC.
 Even though the team finished outside the promotion zone, they were reinstated in the Primeira Liga following the final developments of the Apito Dourado affair.

 Figueiredo's maiden appearance in the Portuguese top flight occurred on 4 January 2015, as he featured the entire 3–1 home win over F.C.
 Arouca.
 He scored his first league goal on 16 August of that year, in a 2–2 away draw with Vitória de Setúbal.

-During his spell at the Estádio do Bessa, Figueiredo appeared in 72 matches in all competitions.
+During his spell at the Estádio do Bessa, Figueiredo totalled 72 matches in all competitions.

 Rennes

-On 1 July 2016, free agent Figueiredo moved to Stade Rennais F.C. from the French Ligue 1 on a four year-contract.
-His official debut only arrived on 1 February of the following year, in a 0–4 home loss against Paris Saint-Germain F.C. in the Coupe de France.
-His first league came took place two months later, when he played roughly 30 minutes as a substitute in a 1–1 draw with Olympique Lyonnais also at the Roazhon Park.
+On 1 July 2016, free agent Figueiredo moved to Stade Rennais F.C. from the French Ligue 1 on a four-year contract.
+His official debut only arrived on 1 February of the following year, in a 0–4 home loss against Paris Saint-Germain FC in the Coupe de France.
+His first league game took place two months later, when he played roughly 30 minutes of the 1–1 draw with Olympique Lyonnais also at the Roazhon Park.

 On 30 January 2018, Figueiredo was loaned to PFC Levski Sofia from Bulgaria until the end of the season.